chahnel/kroehne.github.io/4_Cookbook.md

 ### <span id="_Ref372709364" class="anchor"><span id="_Toc380472952" class="anchor"></span></span>Image Map

 The ImageMap element is a type of container for ImageFields and the ImageTextFields.
 It allows merging an image and text fields into a single image.
 Use it if you want to insert a picture.
 In contrast to the Image Field it is possible to change the size of a picture.
 Here it is also possible to add other elements, for example, an Image Text Field.
-First, open a panel, then click right, choose “link image”.
-Inside the image map several parts can be made clickable: first click on the Image Area, then place it on the panel, then place an “Anchor Point” inside the image area.
+First, open a panel, then click right, choose ?link image?.
+Inside the image map several parts can be made clickable: first click on the Image Area, then place it on the panel, then place an ?Anchor Point? inside the image area.
 Points will be visible that are draggable, if you click on the line and drag it, new points will appear: if you click in the image area you can choose the background color, for example.

-To create an ImageArea within an image map select the „AnchorPoint”-Tool and click into the area of the image map where you want to place the ImageArea:
+To create an ImageArea within an image map select the ?AnchorPoint?-Tool and click into the area of the image map where you want to place the ImageArea:

 ![](images/media/image335.jpeg)

-You will see an AnchorPoint in form of a “little square”.
+You will see an AnchorPoint in form of a ?little square?.
 First, deselect the square by clicking somewhere inside the panel.

 ![](images/media/image336.jpeg)